tommyhuangthu/SAAINT/README.md

 * Source code for building, analyzing, and updating ```SAAINT-DB```.

 <strong>Note: Due to github limits on file size, we are unable to upload the SAAINT-DB structure datasets here.
-[Instead, the SAAINT-DB unprocessed PDB structures (in cif format) and SAAINT-parser-processed structure models are available at Zenodo](https://zenodo.org/10.5281/zenodo.15335871)
+[Instead, the SAAINT-DB unprocessed PDB structures (in mmCIF format) and SAAINT-parser-processed structure models (in PDB format) are available at Zenodo](https://zenodo.org/10.5281/zenodo.15335871)
 </strong>